Join the Hedgefolk Apprenticeship

-Each phase brings new teachings, rituals, and practical skills rooted in the rhythms of the Cascadian bioregion: forest, coast, sage steppe and mountain.
+Each month brings new teachings, rituals, and practical skills rooted in the rhythms of the Cascadian bioregion: forest, coast, sage steppe, and mountain.
+We’ll visit locations around the area, mindfully harvesting plants and making medicine on site, connecting deeply with the land and its seasonal gifts.

 This work is emotional.
 It’s intimate.
 It’s mythic.